 All students must meet the following minimum criteria to be certified as making satisfactory progress toward a degree.

-Have an overall GPA at or above that specified in the academic eligibility schedule (determined at the end of the spring semester).

-Upon having attempted 36 semester credits (including transfer, advanced placement, advanced standing and credit by examination), students must have passed at least 12 semester credits that apply to meeting the University Core Curriculum requirements.

 Upon having attempted 72 semester credits (including transfer, advanced placement, advanced standing, and credit by examination) students must:

-Have passed at least 24 semester credits which apply to meeting the University Core Curriculum requirements, and

 Be enrolled in a degree-granting program, and

-Be certified at the close of the academic year by their department as making satisfactory progress toward a degree based upon pre-established minimum criteria (from departmental check sheets) that must be met for departmental certification.
+Be certified at the close of the academic year by their department as making satisfactory progress toward a degree based upon pre-established minimum criteria (from departmental program requirements) that must be met for departmental certification, and

-Upon having attempted 96 semester credits (including transfer, advanced placement, advanced standing and credit by examination), students must have an in-major GPA of 2.0000 or above.
+Have an in-major GPA of 2.00 or above and maintain an in-major GPA of 2.00 or above until graduation.

-Students who have not met conditions in 2, 3a, 3b and 4 for eligibility for continued enrollment will be declared by their academic dean to be ineligible to register or return at the end of any academic semester for a specified period of time to be determined by the academic dean.
-Students who have not met condition 3c may be declared by their academic dean to be ineligible to register or return at the end of any academic semester for a specified period of time to be determined by the academic dean.
-Even though a student has a GPA at or above the academic eligibility schedule, the student may be placed on academic suspension by the academic dean if the student has an overall GPA of less than 2.0 and if the accumulative GPA is progressively reduced in successive semesters.
+Students who have not met condition a above will be declared by their academic dean to be ineligible to register or return at the end of any academic semester for a specified period of time to be determined by the academic dean.

+Students who have not met conditions b or c above may be declared by their academic dean to be ineligible to register or return at the end of any academic semester for a specified period of time to be determined by the academic dean.
+These students will have until the end of the next semester of enrollment (Spring or Fall) to achieve compliance.
+Students not meeting conditions b and c after the end of this probationary semester will need to transfer into a different major.

 Under extenuating circumstances, exceptions to these policies may be made by the student's academic dean.

 Other Policies

-This section is not intended to supersede the policies of individual colleges.
-Any college or department may develop, adopt, publish and adhere to the policies that are in addition to this policy with the approval of the Commission on Undergraduate Studies & Policies.
+Any college or department may develop, adopt, publish and adhere to policies that are in addition to this policy after review by the Office of the University Registrar.
+College and departmental progress to degree policies need to be consistent with other university policies and graduation requirements.
+College and departmental policies therefore need to adhere to the following guidelines:

+Progress to degree statements need to align with graduation requirements and cannot request overall GPA and in-major GPA higher than that required for graduation.

+Progress to degree statements cannot require grades for specified courses to be higher than the grades required for graduation.

+Progress to degree statements restricting the number of attempts at any given course to less than three are not permitted.

+Statements that provide guidance to students and allow them to gauge their progress in the major should be formulated as recommendations.
+For example: “It is recommended that students successfully complete xx credit of in-major courses upon attempting yy credits.”
+Similarly, statements/checkpoints that mention specific courses should also be formulated as recommendations.
+Students should not be removed from their major if they fail to achieve a recommended checkpoint.

 Associate and Undergraduate Academic Eligibility

-Students Enrolled Beginning Fall 2000

-Students who maintain the required minimum cumulative grade point average of 2.00 are considered to be in good academic standing with the university and are eligible for continued enrollment at Virginia Tech absent any violations of policies outlined in the Student Code of Conduct.
+Students who maintain the required minimum cumulative grade point average of 2.00 and who do not have two consecutive main semesters with term GPAs below 2.00 (consecutive main semesters with unsatisfactory academic performance) are considered to be in good academic standing with the university and are eligible for continued enrollment at Virginia Tech absent any violations of policies resulting in suspension by committee action or Student Conduct.